fsharp/fsharp.org/webstacks/index.md

 ### Why F#?

 The stateless nature of the web lends itself well to the functional programming paradigm.
-As a functional-first language, F# has an immediate advantage when used to build web stacks.
+As a functional-first language, F# provides a number of advantages when used to build web stacks.
-Several of these advantages include:
+Several of these include:

  * Commonalities between the functional nature of both JavaScript and F# reduce the context switching that is associated with the disparate programming paradigms that are often